 Endpoint security systems provide your company with the means to protect all endpoint devices, such as PCs, workstations, tablets, phones and servers.
 But in order to get the right functionality from your endpoint protection system, you’ll need to come up with a list of requirements.
-As luck would have it, we’ve created an endpoint security software requirements checklist to help you decide what features your company needs.
+As luck would have it, we’ve created an endpoint security requirements checklist to help you decide what features your company needs from its endpoint security software integration.
 Use it in conjunction with our customizable template to create your own list of requirements.

 Policy management is really just a fancy term for what kind of rules you can set for users and devices.
 Companies can use policy management tools to decide who gets access to certain data and what tasks they have to perform to get it.
 You can set up policies custom to the user and to the device.
 You can also set up policy override protocols to allow higher ups access to data wherever they may need it.
 Additionally, override procedures include alerts and audit trails, making it easy to trace unauthorized access.